lrre-foss/masher/README.md

 masher is licensed under the [MIT license](https://github.com/lrre-foss/masher/blob/trunk/LICENSE).
 A copy of it has been included with masher.

-masher's Roblox mesh loader is based upon [MaximumADHD's Roblox Mesh Format documentation](https://devforum.roblox.com/t/roblox-mesh-format/326114).
+masher was written using [MaximumADHD's Roblox Mesh Format documentation](https://devforum.roblox.com/t/roblox-mesh-format/326114) as a reference for reading and writing Roblox mesh file data.